JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 It's worth noting that at least one workflow needs to run in any case (e.g. a lint or source formatting check) and can be piggybacked to implement this.

-### Advantages
+## Comparison

+### Pro relevant Changes Check

+*   This approach is less complex as the final status check workflow because its fallback workflow has to be kept in mind.
+*   It's transparent for a GitHub repo admin what status checks are actually executed by just taking a look at the branch protection rules.
+Whereas it is not obvious with a general status check such as `required-status-check`.

+### Pro final Status Check

-*   Only those workflows get executed that actually apply to the changed files, because the list of relevant files are declared at the
+*   Only those workflows get executed that actually apply to the changed files, because the list of relevant files are declared at the `pull_request` trigger.<br>
-    `pull_request` trigger.
     As a result, the status check overview of the pull request is limited to the relevant checks and no workflow is run unnecessarily.
 *   The triggers and specific trigger conditions can be configured declaratively.<br>
     Additional triggers besides the `pull_request` that have to run in any case (even without relevant file changes) can be configured in a clean way.
 And the files restriction of the `pull_request` trigger are also declared where you